About Neila Gibson

 I suggest that you try at least three yoga classes before making a final decision about whether it's for you.
 Be aware that there are many different styles of yoga, and teachers all have their own styles too.
 Finding a teacher and style of yoga that you are comfortable with is very important so be prepared to look around.
 I would love to welcome you to one of my classes.

 For more information on ParaciseTM take a look at the website www.paracise.com.
-My ParaciseTM classes are currently running in Sanderstead and Shalford, with a new one starting in Cranleigh soon.
+My ParaciseTM classes are currently running in Shalford and Cranleigh, and also on Zoom.